DeSantis deserves fresh slate as governor

+OUR POSITION: Florida has a new g^povernor and he deserves a chance to prove himself without tying him to past administrations or stereotypes.^p

-Before Florida Gov. Ron DeSantis was sworn in Tuesday as Florida’s 46th chief executive, there was first a prayer breakfast.
+Before Florida Gov. Ron DeSantis was sworn last week as Florida’s 46th chief executive, there was first a prayer breakfast.
 It was fitting.

 He has discussed protecting our water and beaches by banning fracking and drilling off the coast and asking the Department of Environmental Protection to better monitor waterways.